 Bring peanut butter, milk, vanilla, sugar, cocoa and butter to a boil.
 Cook for 1 minute after full boil and then add oatmeal.
 Drop by spoon onto wax paper.
 My recollection is that how long you let it boil influences the setting consistency and texture a lot, so you may have to experiment to get it just right for you.

 I had planned to make a batch last night, but there were so many yummy cookies left over from the book signing, I just couldn’t bring myself to make any more.
-I promise, I will supplement with my own cookie picture (I am such the blog martyr).
-In the meantime, the above picture is from a similar recipe by Jaydoo on wikimedia commons.
+I will try to supplement with my own cookie picture (I am such the blog martyr). 😉